Versa-Sketch/project-bible-way/BOOKS_API_SPECIFICATION.md

 - Source files are stored in: `books/{book_id_preview}/source_files/`
 - Cover images are stored in: `books/{book_id_preview}/cover_images/`
 - The `book_id_preview` is a randomly generated hex string used for S3 folder structure
+- The `book_order` parameter is automatically converted to an integer (defaults to 0 if invalid)
 - After creation, you can update book metadata using the update metadata endpoint
+- The `source_file_name` field is automatically extracted from the uploaded file and stored in the database

 ---